EleutherAI/gpt-neox/README.md

 We also support using TensorBoard via the <code><var>tensorboard-dir</var></code> field.
 Dependencies required for TensorBoard monitoring can be found in and installed from  `./requirements/requirements-tensorboard.txt`.

+# Running on multi-node

+If you need to supply a hostfile for use with the MPI-based DeepSpeed launcher, you can set the environment variable `DLTS_HOSTFILE` to point to the hostfile.

 # Administrative Notes

 ## Citing GPT-NeoX